Paris in January: a handy guide to discovering the city

 How to buy tickets

-Paris Fashion Week is one of the exclusive ones; being an invitation-only event.
-Some people buy tickets through online resale.
-On the official website you cansee the detailed schedule of activities.
+Paris Fashion Week is an invitation-only event.
+Some people purchase tickets through online resale.
+A detailed schedule of activities can be found on the official website.

 2. Join the Grand Prix d'Amérique celebration

-Harness trotting, also known as harness trotting, is a very particular style of racing in which the horse must pull a small cart on which the jockey is mounted.
+Harness trotting, also known as harness trotting, is a very particular style of racing in which the horse must pull a small cart on which the rider is mounted.

 Where it takes place